-The ACRA is a three-year cancer research grant totaling $450,000, paid in three annual increments of $150,000 to the awardee’s institution.
-The applicant must be a physician (MD, DO, or international equivalent) who is in the 4th to 9th year of a full-time faculty appointment in a clinical department at an academic medical institution at the time of the research grant submission.
+- Be in the fourth to ninth year of a full-time, primary faculty appointment in a clinical department at an academic medical institution at the time of grant submission.

-The 2013 ACRA in Breast Cancer is supported by:
+The 2018 Advanced Clinical Research Award in Breast Cancer is supported by: